Visit our Web site for the latest updates of the Abstracts of forthcoming papers.

 Ian Cooper and Nyborg Kjell

-Keywords:Valuation, flows-to-equity, equity cash flow, cost of equity, project finance, LBO, cost of equity
+Keywords:valuation, flows-to-equity, equity cash flow, cost of equity, project finance, LBO, cost of debt

 JEL Classification: G12, G24, G31, G32, G33, G34